Winning cybersecurity warfare is the ultimate millstone for CISOs

 "It's not hard to steal a spreadsheet, and a spreadsheet could have 100,000 names on it," he noted.

-Lacey, who will join Decker, Kate Pierce, senior Virtual CISO and executive director of government affairs at Fortified Health Security, and Dee Young, CISO at UNC Healthcare, for the discussion, said the greater challenge is system-halting attacks – like the Change Healthcare ransomware attack in February that affected healthcare operations nationwide for months.
+Lacey, who will join Decker, Kate Pierce, senior Virtual CISO and executive director of government affairs at Fortified Health Security, and Dee Young, CISO at UNC Healthcare, for the discussion, said that the greater challenge is system-halting attacks – like the Change Healthcare ransomware attack in February that affected healthcare operations nationwide for months.

 The magnitude of that attack attracted the attention of many lawmakers this year, who want to see more effort to prevent debilitating disruption across the critical sector.